This article may contain affiliate links, please read my affiliate disclosure for more information.

 I sketch out the composition with burnt umber mixed with liquin which is a medium that not only thins the paint and improves the flow but also speeds up the drying time.

 I mix the shadows of the trees using burnt umber, burnt sienna, ultramarine blue and a very small amount of phthalo green.
-I use this same colour combination with the willow trees in the mid ground but adding a little titanium white to the mix.
+I use this same colour combination with the willow trees in the mid-ground but add a little titanium white to the mix.

 I then start marking in the shadows in the mountains using a combination of burnt umber, ultramarine blue, quinacridone magenta and titanium white.